xfenix/django-hmin/README.md

 Uses cache (can be disabled), that greatly reduce html  minification overhead.

-Installing
+Compability
 ==========
-Compabiliy: Django 1.6 - Django 1.10
+Django 1.6 - Django 1.10

 Installing